MapsPeople/docs/src/android/v3/live-data/live-data-tutorial.md

     </mi-tab-panel>
 </mi-tabs>

-Once subscribed the location will update its position according to the live data it receives.
-If you want to disable the subscription later on you can store the `LiveTopicCriteria` and unsubscribe through `LiveDataManager.unsubscribeTopic(LiveTopicCritera liveTopicCriteria)`.
+Once subscribed, the Location will update its position according to the Live Data it receives.
+If you want to disable the subscription later on, you can store the `LiveTopicCriteria`, and unsubscribe through `LiveDataManager.unsubscribeTopic(LiveTopicCritera liveTopicCriteria)`.
 The lifecycle of the subscription is already handled so there is no need to unsubscribe and resubscribe on Android lifecycles.
-If you want to see the position update happening you can set up a listener through the `LiveDataManager` like in this example.
+If you want to see the position update happening, you can set up a listener through the `LiveDataManager` like in this example.

 <mi-tabs>
     <mi-tab label="Java" tab-for="java"></mi-tab>
     <mi-tab label="Kotlin" tab-for="kotlin"></mi-tab>
     <mi-tab-panel id="java">
-        <h3>java</h3>
+        <h3>Java</h3>
         <pre lang="Java"><code>
 liveDataManager.setOnReceivedLiveUpdateListener((topic, message) -> {
     if (topic.getLocation().equals("5bbab6734efd40598e11cbcf")) {